dominiclizarraga/dominiclizarraga.github.io/_posts/books/2026-09-10-natural-language-processing-in-action.md

 > Then you’ll assemble a vector representation of your documents called a bag of words then try to use this vector to see if it can help you improve upon the greeting recognizer

+> In this chapter, we show you straightforward algorithms for separating a string into words.
+You’ll also extract pairs, triplets, quadruplets, and even quintuplets of tokens.
+These are called `n-grams`

+> Using n-grams enables your machine to know about “ice cream” as well as the “ice” and “cream” that comprise it.

+> In natural language processing, composing a numerical vector from text is a particularly “lossy” feature extraction process.
+Nonetheless the bag-of-words (BOW) vectors retain enough of the information content of the text to produce useful and interesting machine learning models.

+Challenges (a preview of stemming).